alcantariel/ocp-java-17/Chapter 01/README.md

 The period (.) indicates that we want to include the `current directory` in the classpath.
 The rest of the command says to look for loose class files or packages in `someOtherLocation` and within `myJar.jar`.

-Just like when we're compiling, it's possible to use wildcards (*) to match all the JARs in a directory.
+Just like when we're compiling, it is possible to use wildcards (*) to match all the JARs in a directory.

 ```bash
 java -cp "/tmp/directoryWithJars/*" myPackage.MyClass